-How to look after your mental health if you're spending Christmas alone
+How to feel less lonely if you’re spending Christmas alone

 Mature man at home texting on his cell phone on Christmas Eve and using reading glasses - holiday season concepts